2016 Women's World Twenty20

-The 2016 ICC Women's World Twenty20 was the fifth edition of the ICC Women's World Twenty20, the world championship of women's Twenty20 International cricket.
+The 2016 Women's World Twenty20 was the fifth edition of the Women's World Twenty20, the world championship of women's Twenty20 International cricket.
 India hosted the event for the first time, with matches played from 15 March to 3 April 2016.
 The tournament was run simultaneously with the men's World Twenty20, with the final of each tournament played on the same day at the same venue (at Eden Gardens, Kolkata).
 In the tournament final, the West Indies defeated defending champions Australia by eight wickets, claiming their first title.
 West Indian captain Stafanie Taylor was named Player of the Tournament, having scored more runs than any other player.

 Teams and qualification

 The top eight teams from the 2014 tournament earned direct qualification to the 2016 tournament.
 The remaining two spots were decided at the 2015 World Twenty20 Qualifier, with Bangladesh and Ireland qualifying:

 Squads

 Venues

 On 21 July 2015, the Indian cricket board announced the name of the eight hosting cities (Bengaluru, Chennai, Dharamshala, Mohali, Mumbai, Nagpur and New Delhi) along with Kolkata, which would host the final of the event.